 full-aperture sun lens for telescope types

-Glass: The glass type are the more expensive.
+- Glass: The glass types are the more expensive.
 But, these will give you get a near-true color image of the Sun.
-This compares to the Mylar type that are likely to give a white or a blue tinged image of the sun seen through telescope.
+This compares to the Mylar type, which is likely to give a white or a blue-tinged image of the sun seen through telescope.

 About eyepiece solar filters

 The smaller eyepiece solar filters attach to either end of a telescope eyepiece.
 The downside of using these is that heat from the Sun concentrates where you are focusing.
 According to Dickinson, these type tend to disintegrate with the heat generated by the Sun’s radiation, either melting or cracking, and this is concerning as it can do real harm to your eyes.

 Large Dobsonians have large apertures and so it makes sense to mask the aperture to allow a smaller solar filter do the work.
 The front cap for the Dobsonian serves as the mask and has a smaller opening in it to attach the solar filter.
 Check out your front cap of your Dobsonian and you may find this configuration.
 You then need to get one to fit that opening.

 If your cap is not like this, look for a commercial one to fit or you could make a DIY one similar to suit (see below).

 A full-aperture telescope sun filter is a popular choice for safely observing the Sun.